Alstroemeria: Distribution and habitat

 The genus Alstroemeria is exclusively native to South America, with various species found ranging from Venezuela (3° north of the Equator), to Tierra del Fuego, Argentina (53° South).
 Within this range of the entire genus, two centers of species diversity are recognized, one in Brazil and one in Chile.

 In Chile, Alstroemeria is amongst the most diverse genera of vascular monocotyledons, with more than 50 recognized or accepted taxa (species, subspecies and varieties).
 Of these taxa, roughly 80% are endemic to the Mediterranean matorral zone of central Chile.

 In Brazil, which is home to more than 40 species, most Alstroemeria species are found outside of the Amazonian region, and are concentrated towards the south and east of the country.
 Alstroemeria can be found in almost all types of habitat, from forests to savannahs, caatingas to swamps, and commonly, high altitude grasslands and rocky outcrops, with typical altitudes ranging from 300m in the Amazon, to 2300m in the Itatiaia National Park.
 Most Brazilian species have relatively restricted distributions.

 Taxonomy

 The genus was described by Johan Peter Falk and his thesis supervisor Carl Linnaeus in his 1762 dissertation Planta Alströmeria.
 Linnaeus bears the botanical authority (L.).

 Etymology

 The genus was named after the Swedish baron Clas Alströmer (1736–1794), a friend of Linnaeus.
+The family name Alströmer is itself a botanical one: Swedish al ("alder") + ström ("stream").